Stan Marshall

-In 1966, Stan moved to Notts County, where he enjoyed success by scoring 17 goals in 49 Football League matches.
-However, unexpected events can occur in professional football, and Southern League club Dunstable Town made an offer for Stan that County accepted.
-This led Stan to Bedfordshire.
-At Creasey Park, Stan formed a formidable partnership up front with another young striker, Bill Garner.
-Together, they struck fear into Southern League defenders during the 1968-69 season.
-Eventually, both players made further moves—Bill transferred to Bedford Town, and Stan moved on to City.
+In 1966, Marshall moved to Notts County, where he enjoyed success by scoring 17 goals in 49 Football League matches.
+However, unexpected events can occur in professional football, and Southern League club Dunstable Town made an offer for Marshall that County accepted.
+This led Marshall to Bedfordshire.
+At Creasey Park, Marshall formed a formidable partnership up front with another young striker, Bill Garner.
+Together, they struck fear into Southern League defenders during the 1968–69 season.
+Eventually, both players made further moves—Bill transferred to Bedford Town, and Marshall moved on to City.

 After his time at Notts County, Marshall moved to non-league football, where he made a significant impact at Dunstable Town, Cambridge City, and Dartford.
-His former teammate, Cliff Jones, a well-known winger for Tottenham Hotspur and Wales, remembered Marshall as a prolific goal scorer.
+His former teammate, Cliff Jones, a winger for Tottenham Hotspur and Wales, remembered Marshall as a prolific goal scorer.
 Marshall played between 1969 and 1973, scoring 144 goals in 235 games for Cambridge City.
 Jones noted that Marshall consistently scored between 20 and 30 goals each season for Cambridge City.
 Given his impressive performances at the non-league level, he was surprised that Marshall did not attract interest from League clubs.

-Stan Marshall achieved an impressive tally of 41 goals in each of his first two seasons with Cambridge City, showcasing his exceptional talent as a natural poacher.
-His ability to position himself perfectly on the pitch and capitalize on scoring opportunities earned him a reputation as a prolific striker.
-With an uncanny knack for finding the back of the net, Marshall's contributions solidified his place in the hearts of fans and made him a standout figure in the club's history.
-To this day, he remains a beloved icon, and it's nearly unanimous among supporters that he deserves a spot in any "All-Time Great" XI for Cambridge City.